 Identity Group Assignment.
 The identity groups are dynamically updated at every time step as follows:

-Firstly, we convert the opinion space into an equivalent weighted full network (the ‘Proximity Network’) by representing each agent by a node creating a weighted link between every pair of agents.
+Firstly, we convert the opinion space into an equivalent weighted full network (the “proximity network”) by representing each agent by a node creating a weighted link between every pair of agents.
 The weight of each link is given by:

 wi, j(t)= 1 -d(oi(t), oj(t))